OGGM/oggm/docs/shop.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OGGM has several configurations and directories to choose from,
-and the list is getting larger.
+and the list is getting larger regularly.
 Don't hesitate to ask us if you are
 unsure about which to use, or if you'd like to have more configurations
 to choose from!

-To choose from a specific model configuration, use the ``prepro_base_url``
+To choose from a specific preprocessed configuration, use the ``prepro_base_url``
 argument in your call to :py:func:`workflow.init_glacier_directories`,
 and set it to one of the urls listed below.

-As of March 10, 2023, we offer several urls.
+The recommended ``prepro_base_url`` for a standard OGGM run is:

+.. ipython:: python
+   :okwarning:

+    from oggm import DEFAULT_BASE_URL
+    DEFAULT_BASE_URL

+This is the setup that was used to generate the OGGM 1.6.1 standard projections
+(:doc:`download-projections`).
+The basic set-up is following:

+- all default OGGM parameters
+- :ref:`eb-flowlines`
+- :ref:`climate-w5e5` reference climate
+- "informed three-step" mass balance model calibration (see :ref:`mb-calib`)
+- :ref:`dynamic-spinup` with dynamic melt factor calibration

 Explore
-`https://cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.6 <https://cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.6>`_ and our `tutorials <https://oggm.org/tutorials>`_ for examples of applications.
+`cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.6 <https://cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.6>`_ for more options.
+Our `tutorials <https://oggm.org/tutorials>`_ showcase
+example of applications for some of them.

-.. admonition:: **Version 1.4 and 1.5 directories (before v1.6)**
+.. admonition:: Deprecated: **version 1.4 and 1.5 directories (before v1.6)**
     :class: note, dropdown

     **All v1.4 directories are still working with OGGM v1.6: however, you may have to change